History of Stonyhurst College: Stonyhurst Hall

+In 1754, the estate was inherited by her cousin, Edward Weld (Senior).
+After his death it passed to Weld's eldest son, also Edward.
+Edward, who was to be Maria Fitzherbert's first husband, fell off his horse three months after the wedding and died intestate; the estate passed to Edward senior's third son and Edward's youngest brother, Thomas in 1761.
+Already living in Lulworth Castle, and able to dispense with an additional estate, and as a former pupil of the English Jesuit Colleges of St Omer and Liège, and a philanthropist, Weld stepped in to save the refugee Jesuit schools in France.
+He resolved in 1794 to donate his Lancashire estate, including the buildings, with 30 acre of land to the Society of Jesus for the purpose of settling them and their evacuated charges from Northern France and the Austrian Netherlands.

 The original hall has been altered and extended over the years to become one of the largest inhabited buildings in Europe and achieving Grade I listed status from English Heritage.

 The village of Hurst Green, Lancashire developed with the hall.
 Richard Shireburn built the village school in 1686.
 He also built an almshouse on Longridge Fell, the predecessor of the Shireburn Almshouses, which his son Nicholas built in about 1707.
 The latter was dismantled in 1946 and re-erected in the village.